pykeen/pykeen/docs/source/tutorial/byod.rst

 Bring Your Own Data
 ===================
 As an alternative to using a pre-packaged dataset, the training and testing can be set explicitly by file path or with instances of :class:`pykeen.triples.TriplesFactory`.
+Throughout this tutorial, the paths to the training, testing, and validation sets for built-in :class:`pykeen.datasets.Nations` will be used as examples.

 Pre-stratified Dataset
 ----------------------